cztomczak/cefpython/docs/Build-instructions.md

 ## Preface

 These instructions are for the new releases of CEF Python v50+.
-For the old v31 release that is supported on all platforms, see the build instructions on the wiki pages.
+For the old v31 release see the build instructions on Wiki pages.

 If you would like to quickly build cefpython then see the [Quick build instructions for Windows](#quick-build-instructions-for-windows)